Azrenix/commands/index.md

 |!spank: You know where this goes ;)
 |!watchtime: How many hours you've supported us on Twitch
 |!followage: How long you've been with us
+!!subage: How long you've been a sub for

 ## Sound Effects (Subscribers)